Illinois taps Civis Analytics for its mask-wearing campaign – TechCrunch

 Cameron Mock, chief of staff at the Governor’s Office of Management and Budget, said in a statement that the government is using “a one-of-a-kind formula to concentrate media dollars in the areas with the most risk.”

-Mock continued, “The risk-based formula uses trends of cases and mobility on the county level to designate higher, medium and lower risk counties.
-It then uses a pro rata share to dedicate the most dollars to the highest risk areas.”
+Mock continued, “The risk-based formula uses trends of cases and mobility on the county level to designate higher, medium and lower-risk counties.
+It then uses a pro rata share to dedicate the most dollars to the highest-risk areas.”

 This formula divides counties into five tiers, with Tier 1 being the highest risk and Tier 5 being the lowest.
 Tiers 4 and 5 still receive a baseline level of ad spend, but Tier 3 counties see more spending and Tiers 1 and 2 receive the maximum amount.